 Cannabis is able to produce a wide array of experiences in human beings.
-It can make us sleepy, enhance our relationships, change our perception of the world, and relieve the symptoms of debilitating diseases.
+It can make us sleepy, alter our interactions with people, change our perception of the world, and relieve the symptoms of debilitating diseases.
 And while different kinds of cannabis products produce different effects, what is even more interesting is that the same cannabis product can produce very different effects among individuals.

-For instance, in passing a joint amongst a group of friends, some people may be completely unaffected while others experience intense intoxication of one variety or another.
-Why is that?
+For instance, in passing a joint amongst a group of friends, some people may be completely unaffected while others experience intense intoxication of one variety or another depending on marijuana sensitivity and different reactions to weed.

 Mutations in the human CB1 receptor (the target for THC and main site of cannabis intoxication) were first observed more than a decade ago.
 So far, scientists have identified 15 variations of this gene in humans.
 When the blueprints for the protein are different, the function of the protein is almost always affected.